w3ctag/promises-guide/README.md

-promises-spec-text
+How to use Promises in your specs
 ==================

 This repo will hold text that will guide spec authors on how to use Promises.

+Coming soon!